 4. The Trinity, Father, Son and Holy Spirit, united in their eternal love, love the world that came from their own being in love and which they caused to exist for love’s sake.
 Despite the sin and estrangement of incomplete nature of humanity it is the willed desire of God the Holy Trinity to bring estranged humanity back to our Intended Being.
 Thus while the Incarnation was not specifically for salvation, the desire to bring things to completion in the unity of love must include the means of overcoming our estrangement and all our wrongs.
 Thus the intended Incarnation also becomes in part a mission of rescue and repair.

 5. The Father “sends” the Son not to satisfy His wrath, but as part of the divine love, and the Son comes from the same love to restore us.
 In the Incarnation the Infinite Word, the Son, is united with the humanity of a free-willed human being (Jesus of Nazareth) who is completely free and yet who has a greater will to do God’s love and justice, in a way that is so much better than our self-centred will.
 His love of God’s justice and determined to do the goodness of God sets Him at odds with selfish humanity.
 He is opposed by sinful actions and becomes a victim of the injustice of the religious leaders and the corrupt power of the Roman governor Pontius Pilate.
 In this it looks as if He is “cursed” and abandoned even by God.
-But this being cursed becomes God’s own way on uniting Him with our conditions of estrangement and He bears the sins of all who did this to Him.
+But this sign of being cursed becomes God’s own way of uniting Him with our conditions of estrangement and He bears the sins of all who did this to Him.

 6. The Father accepts this goodness and obedience of Jesus and takes this wonderful and finite act of love and wills that is should cover the sins not only of those who crucified Jesus but to cover us all.
 In this way his spilt blood of sacrifice becomes the visible covering of the sin and estrangement of all of us.
 He can be spoken of as the Lamb who takes away the sins of the world, by God’s own act of accepting His free –willed offering.